Izardo/pands-project-2021/README.md

 ## Project Introduction <a name="ProjectIntro"></a>

 This project was undertaken as part of the Programming and Scripting assessment module, which is a core module in the Higher Diploma in Data Analytics at the Galway-Mayo Institute of Technology.
 The data researched in this project is the Iris datset.
-The submission date for this project is the 30th of April, 2021.
+The submission date is the 30th of April, 2021.

 Many thanks to lecturer Andrew Beatty for a thoroughly informative and enjoyable module.